 Every aspect from planning, authoring and collaboration, through to management and curation, publication, personalization and feedback of analytics can be managed within Content Hub.

-Previously called Stylelabs (acquired by Sitecore in October 2018), Sitecore Content Hub consolidates other softwares such as digital asset management (DAM), content marketing platform (CMP), marketing resource management (MRM), product content management (PCM), and web-to-print into one easy to use platform.
+Previously called Stylelabs (acquired by Sitecore in October 2018), Sitecore Content Hub consolidates other software such as digital asset management (DAM), content marketing platform (CMP), marketing resource management (MRM), product content management (PCM), and web-to-print into one easy to use platform.

-The capabilities of Content Hub include the set up of online commerce, the management of omni channel campaigns and content marketing, all in a streamlined fashion.
+The capabilities of Content Hub include the set up of online commerce, the management of omnichannel campaigns and content marketing, all in a streamlined fashion.
 This allows marketers to deliver the volume and quality of content they need at every touchpoint in a customer's journey, all in the one location.

 What problem does Content Hub solve for marketers?